Esri/arcgis-maps-sdk-toolkit-qt/README.md

 - UserCredentialsView Dialog - A generic dialog for handling username/password authentication.
 - Callout Control - A view for displaying information at a geographic location on the map.
 - PopupView Control - A view for displaying attributes and attachments for features.
+- TimeSlider Control - A control for visualizing temporal data by changing the currently visible time extent.
+- Compass Control (C++ only) - A compass (aka north arrow) control for indicating which direction is north.
+- Coordinate Conversion Control (C++ Only) - A tool for assisting in converting coordinates from one format to another.

 ## Setup instructions